 Days Inn

 Days Inn is another well-known name in the budget hotel sector, hailing from the USA.
-Founded in 1970 by Syl B. Day, the brand has expanded significantly and now has over 1,728 hotels worldwide.
+Established in 1970 by Syl B. Day, the brand has expanded significantly and has over 1,728 hotels worldwide.
 As part of the larger Wyndham Hotels and Resorts family, Days Inn enjoys synergies that promote a wide reach and variety of offerings.

 Such careful branding serves several functions.
 First and foremost, it helps create instant brand recognition that stands out in a crowded marketplace.
 The logo embodies the brand’s core philosophy of providing affordable yet enjoyable services.
 The colors and symbols chosen for the logo are not just aesthetic choices; they are calculated decisions designed to communicate the brand’s values and promises to potential customers.